xpack-dev-tools/mingw-w64-gcc-xpack/README-RELEASE.md

 - in a separate browser windows, open [TweetDeck](https://tweetdeck.twitter.com/)
 - using the `@xpack_project` account
-- paste the release name like **xPack MinGW-w64 GCC v11.3.0-1 released**
+- paste the release name like **xPack MinGW-w64 GCC v12.2.0-1 released**
 - paste the link to the Web page [release](https://xpack.github.io/mingw-w64-gcc/releases/)
 - click the **Tweet** button

-## Remove pre-release binaries
+## Remove the pre-release binaries

 - go to <https://github.com/xpack-dev-tools/pre-releases/releases/tag/test/>
 - remove the test binaries